By Shannon Moore

 The primary responsibilities of a promotional model are to serve as an extension of the brand or company, interact and engage with consumers, promote products or services, and most of all, make a lasting and positive brand impression on the consumer.

-If you have great verbal communication skills, have a great personality, and you loving meeting and talking to new people, you can easily become a promotional model!
-Promotional models are needed for brands and companies of all shapes and sizes and they are typically hired through promotional modeling agencies and/or event staffing agencies (some serve as both).
-If you are interested in becoming a promotional model, you will need to create a staff profile with multiple agencies, and based on your location, experience, and skills, you will receive an email notification when there are opportunities that match your profile.
+If you have great verbal communication skills, an outgoing personality, and love talking to new people, you can easily become a promotional model!
+Promotional models are needed for brands and companies of all shapes and sizes and are typically hired through promotional modeling agencies and/or event staffing agencies (some serve as both).
+If you’re interested in becoming a promotional model, you will need to create a staff profile with multiple agencies, and based on your location, experience, and skills, you will receive an email notification when there are opportunities that match your profile.
 You can then apply for the position and if selected for a phone interview, one will be set up.
-Below we provide you with three in-depth tips to help you land your first promotional modeling gig.
+Below we provide you with three tips to help you land your first promotional modeling gig.

 Agency Tips: Profile Photo Guidelines